joelsfoster/rock-paper-scissors/README.md

 - Make a nicer UI
 - Implement Drizzle for state management (instead of me doing it manually)
 - Refactor App.js to modularize components and functions
-- Add event confirmation messages in the front end for nicer UX
+- Add event confirmation and error messages in the front end for nicer UX